aidantr/FuzzyCRegression.jl/docs/src/index.md

 ![](assets/iris_plot.svg)

 ## Choosing $G$
-The package provides several data-driven approaches for choosing $G$.
+The package provides several data-driven approaches for choosing the number of groups.
 In particular, the `aic`, `bic`, and `hqc` methods calculate information criteria that trade off the fit of the model against the number of parameters.

-For example, continuing with the iris dataset:
+For example, continuing with the iris dataset, we plot the AIC and BIC for $G=1$ to $G=15$.
+The minimum of these plots indicates the optimal group number according to these criteria.

 ```julia
 using FuzzyCRegression, Gadfly